open-contracting-extensions/ocds_subcontracting_extension/README.md

 ## Issues

 Report issues for this extension in the [ocds-extensions repository](https://github.com/open-contracting/ocds-extensions/issues), putting the extension's name in the issue's title.
+You can also see discussions about this extension in [this issue](https://github.com/open-contracting-extensions/ocds_subcontracting_extension/issues/2).